danwfreeman/inp-fix-demo/Solution.md

 and from devtools: `dillards:3:15179` for the column mapping to source location

-The long task at 1.53 seconds in red shows a large amount of js code running (green) below it, digging into to it the dillars.js has tons of `addedNodes` calls, that wind up blocking the main thread and causes some pretty high inp numbers, over 1.5 seconds.
+The long task at 1.53 seconds in red shows a large amount of js code running (green) below it, digging into to it, the `dillards.js` has tons of `addedNodes` calls, that wind up blocking the main thread and causes some pretty high inp numbers, over 1.5 seconds.

 This was evident on both typing into the search bar (at times) and also operating the hamburger menu (also at times).
 Depending on the client's hardware, they will experience jank, or non-responsive actions, during their visit.

 The source of the issue can be misleading as the `quantum` analytics scripts wrap the javascript calls.
-On drilling all the way to the bottom of the call stack reveals the `dillards.js` script was doing the actual work.
+Drilling all the way to the bottom of the call stack reveals the `dillards.js` script was doing the actual work.

 ![long-task-blocking-thread](./long-task-blocking.png)